vivikaing/ArchiSmartCity/README.md

-# Archi - ArchiMate Modelling Editor
+# Archi - ArchiMate Modelling Editor for Smart Cities

 Archi® is a free, open source, cross-platform tool and editor to create ArchiMate models.